aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks.visualization/pageinfo/legend/_index.md

 ---
 title: Legend
 second_title: Aspose.Tasks for .NET API Reference
-description: Gets or sets an instance of the PageLegendaspose.tasks.visualization/pagelegend class which specifies page legend.
+description: Gets or sets an instance of the PageLegendaspose.tasks.visualization/pagelegend class which specifies rendering options of page legend.
 type: docs
 weight: 40
 url: /net/aspose.tasks.visualization/pageinfo/legend/
 ---
 ## PageInfo.Legend property

-Gets or sets an instance of the [`PageLegend`](../../pagelegend) class which specifies page legend.
+Gets or sets an instance of the [`PageLegend`](../../pagelegend) class which specifies rendering options of page legend.

 ```csharp
 public PageLegend Legend { get; set; }
 ```

+### Remarks

+Currently is applicable only to Gantt Chart views.

 ### Examples